blakemazzaferro/ps0/README.md

 ### Part 1: Create a GitHub account
 1. If you do not have a GitHub account, create one [here](https://github.com/join?source=header-home).

-2. Once you have a GitHub account, edit your profile so that the Name associated with your account *exactly matches* your name in Canvas.
-You can do this by going to GitHub, signing in, clicking the funny Space Invaders icon on the upper right corner, and selecting "Your profile".
+2. Once you have a GitHub account, edit your profile so that the Name associated with your GitHub user ID *exactly matches* your name in Canvas.
 We must know the name associated with your GitHub ID so that we can enter your grades correctly in the Canvas gradebook.
+Go to GitHub, click on the funny geometric icon in the upper right corner, and select Settings.
+In the Name field of your profile, enter your name as it appears in Canvas.

 ### Part 2: Course Survey